|

 SPI in software, have A/D and D/A, external memory interface, boot from RA,

-with a speaker tuning network designed to compensate for the speaker and
+speaker tuning network designed to compensate for the speaker and listener

 The Altera FPGA (2S60) implementation runs at 100 Mhz.